erupare/tfe-sentinel-functions/functions/validate_nested_resource_attribute_contains_list.md

 ## What It Prints
 This function prints out the name of the first resource for which the specified attribute does not contain all members of the list along with the attribute, the first member of the list that was missing, and the entire list of required values.
 The output will look like: `resource <resource> has attribute <attribute> that is missing required value <rv> from the list: <required_values>`

+If the resource is being destroyed, it is skipped and the function prints a message like: `Skipping resource <name> that is being destroyed`.

+If the attribute is computed, it prints a message like: `resource <name> has a computed attribute: <attribute>`.

-If the attribute is missing or computed, it prints a message like: `resource <name> has attribute <attribute> that is missing or computed`.
+If the attribute is missing, it prints a message like: `resource <name> has a missing attribute: <attribute>`.

 If there are no violations, it prints out `No violators of type <resource_type> for attribute <attribute> against the list: <list>`.
 In this case, <list> will show the actual items of the list that was matched against.